KAYAN RIVER SLOW LORIS

 Again, the social workings of slow lorises are not well understood at this time and those of the Kayan River slow loris in particular have not yet been researched.

-As communicators, slow lorises make fantastic use of their olfactory sense.
+As communicators, slow lorises make fantastic use of their olfactory senses.
 As strepsirrhine primates, they have wet noses that give them better smelling capabilities than their haplorrhine cousins, who have evolved to have dry (and, therefore, less sensitive) noses.
 By relying on scent to communicate, slow lorises are able to maintain their low profiles while still keeping in touch with members of their spatial groups.

 As she moves about, a slow loris leaves scent marks in her wake.
 She may rub the toxic oils from her brachial glands onto various substrates or use her urine.
 Some evidence suggests scent marking is particularly important to mating rituals.
 However, this behavior has only been studied in a select few species.
 While Kayan River slow lorises undoubtedly communicate using scent, it is possible that they use scent marking in ways unique to their species.
 We will not know until the issue has been properly researched.